 Bright Spots & Landmines – Adam Brown (I)

-Pregnancy with diabetes – Ginger Vieira and Jennifer Smith (I)
+Pregnancy with Type 1 Diabetes – Ginger Vieira and Jennifer Smith (I)

 Ginger Vieira and Jennifer Smith, CDE & RD, guide you through preparing for pregnancy – from conception to birth and through the challenges of managing your blood sugars during postpartum.
 It’s the only book on the market today dedicated entirely to pregnancy with type 1 diabetes (that I know of) and Ginger’s own experience as a mother living with diabetes shines through.